Infographic Posters

 Demonstrate that voluntary trade can benefit buyers and sellers.

-How do we Measure Unemployment?
+How Do We Measure Unemployment?

 Demonstrate how we calculate the civilian unemployment rate.